 - Gifts of Unique Assets: real estate, life insurance policies, etc.

-We’d be happy to work with you and your advisors to fashion a gift to meet your needs and benefit your community for years to come.
-To start the discussion, contact Sally Davoren at 412.578.2478 or email@example.com.
+We’d be glad to talk with you and your financial adviser to fashion a gift that will meet your needs and financial goals.
+To start the discussion, contact firstname.lastname@example.org.

 This website does not contain tax or legal advice.
-Since planned gifts involve tax and legal considerations that are sometimes complex, those considering such gifts should consult with their attorneys, accountants, or other advisors before deciding upon a gift.
-We’re happy to work with your advisors to fashion a gift that is suited to your needs and interests.
+Since planned gifts involve tax and legal considerations that are sometimes complex, those considering such gifts should consult with their attorneys, accountants, or other advisers before deciding upon a gift.

 - Naming a Beneficiary